 Yeshua is that perfect law, but it should not surprise anyone that He taught from and quoted from the Mosaic Law.
 Why?
 Because God’s law is both eternal and is perfect.
 It is we who are finite and imperfect.
-Fallen and broken people that have been separated from God through sin cannot fulfill a law that is perfect, nor can they make themselves perfect by impossibly trying to fulfill a perfect law and rising to a standard of perfection they can never attain.
+Fallen and broken people that have been separated from God through sin cannot fulfill a perfect law, nor can they make themselves perfect by impossibly trying to fulfill a perfect law and rising to a standard of perfection they can never attain.

 So, are gentile Christians excluded from the commonwealth of Israel and the law of God that is established by their faith in Christ?
-No. They have now joined the natural branches of Abraham to become, with us, one people of God and one new man in Christ Yeshua.
+No. They have now joined the natural branches of Abraham to become, with us, one people of God and one new man in Christ, Yeshua.
 You are now part of spiritual Israel.
-You, like us are now under the bond of the New Covenant—the circumcision of the heart.[ix]
-The indwelling presence and power of the Holy Spirit is still instructing, guiding and writing God’s law on our hearts and minds so that our souls would be redeemed and conformed to the Kingdom of God.
-We are being perfectly recreated into the image of Yeshua, who is the express image and nature of our Heavenly Father.
+You, like us, are now under the bond of the New Covenant—the circumcision of the heart.[ix]
+The indwelling presence and power of the Holy Spirit are still instructing, guiding, and writing God’s law on our hearts and minds so that our souls would be redeemed and conformed to the Kingdom of God.
+We are perfectly being recreated into the image of Yeshua, who is the express image and nature of our Heavenly Father.
 May the Lord fulfill His law in us so that we might serve as a witness of His nature in all the earth.

 [i] J. Hampton Keathley, III.
 The Mosaic Law: Its Function and Purpose in the New Testament.
 Bible.org.